ProjectMilou/backend/README.md

 ## Database

 The backend's database is running on [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).
-It is used to cache information about stocks and companies, enabling us to update analysis of portfolios, even tough we are limited in terms of calls per minute to our financial APIs.
+It is used to cache information about stocks, companies and currencies, enabling us to update analysis of portfolios, even tough we are limited in terms of calls per minute to our financial APIs.

+It also stores the user profiles and all the portfolios of the users, as well as the analysis values of the portfolios, calculated by the analysis team.

-Sensitive user data is stored encrypted _(not yet for better debugging)_, while passwords are stored hashed. ​
+All data is stored encrypted (MongoDB automatically encrypts all data), and passwords are stored hashed. ​

-## Updating stocks data in MongoDB
+## Cronjobs

 These two endpoints<sup>1</sup> and these five fields<sup>2</sup> of stocks are updated every night at 4:00 am via CronJobWorker from Alpha Vantage API, because they are important for frontend and require daily updates.
-Other fields/endpoints do not require daily update and hence information is static.
+Other fields/endpoints of the stocks do not require daily update and hence information is static.

+The information about stock values in the portfolio and the analysis of portfolios are updated every night at 2:00 am, in order to keep the values of the stock prices and of the performance chart up to date.

 <sup>1</sup> Endpoints: /stocks/charts/historic , /stocks/charts/analysts <br/>
 <sup>2</sup> Fields: price, per1d, per7d, per30d, date